The Challenge

 Target Outcomes

 Australia’s collective investment in digital research infrastructure is under-exploited without a highly skilled research workforce.
-The ARDC’s national leadership in data and digital skills workforce development will enable Australian researchers to make the most out of national research infrastructure, new tools and applications.
+The ARDC’s national leadership in data and digital skills workforce development enables Australian researchers to maximise their use of national research infrastructure, new tools and applications.

-Our focus areas will lead to increased visibility of digital research skills training events and resources and stronger, more networked trainer communities.
+Our areas of focus lead to increased visibility of digital research skills training events and resources and more skilled and effective researchers, research infrastructure providers and trainer communities.

 Other anticipated outcomes include:

-- recognition that institutional investment in data and digital research skills development accelerates Australian research and innovation
+- institutional recognition of the value of investing in data and digital research skills, which helps accelerate Australian research and innovation

 Contact the ARDC